intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * If there is a conflict with a cross-stream policy, the RPC should consult with the RSAB to achieve a resolution.

-* If the disagreement raises a new issue that is not covered by an existing policy or that cannot be resolved through consultation between the RPC and other relevant individuals and bodies (as described above), the issue should be brought to the RSWG in order to formulate a new policy.
-However, in the interest of time the disagreement may be resolved as the parties best see fit while the RSWG formulates a more general policy.
+* The disagreement might raise a new issue that is not covered by an existing policy or that cannot be resolved through consultation between the RPC and other relevant individuals and bodies, as described above.
+In this case, the RSAB is responsible for (a) resolving the disagreement in a timely manner if necessary before a new policy is defined and (b) bringing the issue to the RSWG so that a new policy can be defined.

-## External Representation
+## Point of Contact

 From time to time, individuals or organizations external to the IETF and the broader RFC Series community may have questions about the RFC Series.